purduesigbots/pros-docs/v5/tutorials/walkthrough/clawbot.rst

 Before we get started with the tank drive control, it's important to note that in C++, smart devices have `constructors` that create the smart device object.
-Constructors are a standard C++ concept, and they're very important because a constructor is necessary to define a `Class` for objects like the motors and controllers.
+Constructors are a standard C++ concept, and they're very important because a constructor is necessary to define a `class` for objects like the motors and controllers.

 We'll be calling the constructors for the motors and controller at the beginning of ``opcontrol()``,